 Thrive Riverina is governed by a board of directors from across the region, with a mix of representatives from Councils and industry.
 Our current directors are:

-He brings to the Thrive Riverina Board a proven ability to successfully deliver major projects across various areas within local government, 7 years’ experience managing Visitors Information Centres and a strong understanding of regional tourism product and events.
+He brings to the Thrive Riverina Board a proven ability to successfully deliver major projects across various areas within local government, 9 years’ experience managing Visitors Information Centres and a strong understanding of regional tourism product, destination marketing and events.

 His strong commitment and professionalism saw him formally acknowledged in August 2017 when he was awarded the RH Dougherty “Outstanding Individual Contribution in Communications Award”, as part of the 2017 NSW Local Government Week Awards.

 This award recognised his impact and achievements in implementing a wide range of communications platforms to significantly improve internal communications with staff and councillors as well as external communications for Council with the community.

 Miriam Hewson (Deputy Chair), Snowy Valleys Council